arcearta/celebrityfinder/README.md

 # CelebrityFinder

-This is a Spring Boot application wiht a implementation of algorithm to solve the next problem.
+This is a Spring Boot application with an implementation of algorithm to solve the next problem.

 # Problem :  Find the Celebrity
 Description: